 Holiday Home Availability Information in Split-Dalmatia County

-You can see our climate diagram above.
-July is the warmest month of the year in Split-Dalmatia County with temperatures reaching a maximum average of 28°.
-December is the coolest month, with average minimal temperature reaching 5°.
-The rainiest month is July while the driest month is March.
+Above is a climate diagram for Split-Dalmatia County.
+July is the warmest month in Split-Dalmatia County, with average daily maximum temperatures of 28°.
+December is the coolest month, with the average minimum temperature falling to 5°.
+The rainiest month is November, while the driest month is March.

 Stunning holiday lettings in Dalmatia on the Croatian coast

 Renovated fishermen houses, which are now Dalmatia villas, are surrounded by fragrant gardens.
 Explore from here Zadar's Roman remains and Šibenik medieval old town and return, full of new memories, in the evening to watch one of the stunning sunsets the area is famous for.